 Any drafted or assigned player who chooses not to play for a team that drafts him or quits a team, could be suspended from playing in any or all BSS games for a period of one year.
 With agreement of the Manager’s Council (MC) a player could be traded.
 A player who leaves without permission may be suspended for one year or indefinitely.

 Are selected by the league coordinator with final approval of the Board of Directors.
 There are several logistical responsibilities (See Attachment A).
 The managers in each league make up the Managers Council (MC) which may meet to discuss and render an opinion on all controversial situations that arise.
 The Board of Directors has the final review and decision.

-A batting and fielding practice is usually held every Friday at 8:30 a.m. at Palma Sola Park.
+A batting and fielding practice is usually held every Saturday at 8:30 a.m. at Buffalo Creek Park.
 New players are especially encouraged to attend.

 All league games (Jan.
 1 -March 30) will begin promptly at 9 a.m.
 Players should arrive by 8:30 a.m. for warm-up.
 All other season’s game time is 8:30 a.m.
 Players not on time will bat at the end of the order and may miss the first game.

-The BSS Board of Directors will determine equipment: bats, balls, screens, etc. There is an ASA illegal bat list available.
-It will be enforced for our league.
+The BSS Board of Directors will determine equipment: bats, balls, screens, etc. It will be enforced for our league.
 We are currently using 44 core (375) balls for the competitive leagues and 52 core

 All players are encouraged to solicit sponsorship of team shirts from the community.
 This is a considerable expense annually for 24-27 teams.
 That helps keeps our dues structure a bargain!